richard-sistern/docker/fcc-handbook/NOTES.md

 ### Interactive Mode

 Some images are pre-configured to run a shell by default, be that `sh`, `bash` or a default language shell.
+This can be accessed with the `-it` option:

 ```shell
 docker container run -it ubuntu